 In earnings news, motorcycle maker Harley-Davidson posted earnings of 77 cents in the first quarter, vs. 68 cents last year.
 The company said U.S. retail sales fell short of expectations, and it cut its guidance for estimated vehicle shipments for 2005.
 The shares moved sharply lower Wednesday.

-Up ahead on the earnings calendar, companies reporting quarterly results include Pepsi (PEP
+Up ahead on the earnings calendar, companies reporting quarterly results include Pepsi (PEP) on Thursday, and Citigroup (C) and General Electric (GE) on Friday.

 On Friday the monthly index of industrial production is due out.